pretix/pretix-docs/docs/guides/widget.md

 #### Using tracking with the pretix Widget

 If you use the tracking plugin, you can enable cross-domain tracking.
-When you run your pretix shop on a subdomain of your main tracking domain, then you do not need cross-domain tracking.
+If you run your pretix shop on a subdomain of your main tracking domain, then you do not need cross-domain tracking.
 Tracking across subdomains works with no cross-domain tracking setup needed.
 Refer to the article on [custom domains](custom-domain.md) for further information.